mzbac/mlx_sharding/README.md

    }'
 ```

+### 5. Web User Interface

+This project now includes a web-based user interface for easy interaction with the model.
+To use the UI:

+1. Ensure the OpenAI API-compatible server is running (as described in step 4).

+2. Navigate to `http://localhost:8080` (or the appropriate host and port if you've configured it differently) in your web browser.

+3. Use the interface to input prompts, adjust parameters, and view the model's responses.

+The UI provides a user-friendly way to interact with the model, making it easier to experiment with different inputs and settings without needing to use command-line tools or write code.

 ## Limitations and Considerations

 1. **Network Dependency**: The performance of this pipeline parallelism implementation is heavily dependent on network speed and latency between machines.